Frequently Asked Questions

 A: Ultimately it is up to each Doctor to set their own prices.
 The average price of orthotics range from $385- $475/pr.

-Q: Can I call somebody to ask questions if I need too?
+Q: Who may I call to ask questions?

 Back to the top